-INHERENT RISKS OF GYNECOMASTIA SURGERY
+INHERENT RISKS OF LIPOSUCTION SURGERY

-Every surgical procedure involves a certain amount of risk and it is important that you understand these risks and the possible complications associated with them.
+Every surgical procedure involves a certain amount of risk, and it is important that you understand these risks and the possible complications associated with them.
 In addition, every procedure has limitations.
 An individual's choice to undergo a surgical procedure is based on the comparison of the risk to potential benefit.
-Although the majority of patients do not experience these complications, you should discuss each of them with your plastic surgeon to make sure you understand all possible consequences of gynecomastia surgery.
+Although the majority of patients do not experience these complications, you should discuss each of them with your plastic surgeon to make sure you understand all possible consequences of liposuction.

-SPECIFIC RISKS OF GYNECOMASTIA SURGERY
+SPECIFIC RISKS OF LIPOSUCTION SURGERY Patient Selection:

-Asymmetry: